Pathway 2: For Architectural Designers and Technicians

 To help prepare the content of your Case Study, look at the Guide to the Minimum Standards for Registration.
 You must obtain permission from the relevant clients to use their projects in your case study.
 Confirmation of obtaining your clients approval is required in the declaration made in your application form.

-Complex Architectural Project Definition: A project that requires skill and knowledge to deliver the resolution and integration of complicated aspects including but not limited to siting, planning, structure, services, materials, composition and configuration.
-A complex project is demanding in its ordering and organisation of multiple occupancy and/or special purpose user requirements and requires the integration of cultural, social, environmental and technical issues.
+A complex project is one that requires the application of skills and knowledge to resolve and integrate complex aspects including, but not limited to: siting, planning, structure, services, materials, composition and configuration.
+It requires the integration of cultural, social, environmental and technical issues.

 Application